-This favorite knife features a single-bevel steel blade with serrations so it can slice through avocados, mangoes, and harder cheeses with ease.
-The handle is manufactured using ebony pakkawood, which is durable, water-resistant, and easy to clean.
+Single-bevel, 6-inch Japanese steel blade with scalloped serrations to slice through foods with ease.
+Ebony pakkawood handle is durable, water-resistant, and easy to clean.
+Dishwasher-safe.

 Don't let the friendly colors mislead you, this set of knives is razor sharp.
 Crafted in Switzerland by master cutlers, these 4.5-inch serrated knives will slice effortlessly through everything.
 Additionally, the knives come with a lifetime warranty so you can purchase with confidence.

 The handles of this set of knives may be a little small for individuals with larger hands.